Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 The `label` field of CommitmentValue contains the label being updated and the `update` field contains the new value for the label.
-The output value `commitment` may be published, while `opening` should be kept private until the commitment is meant to be revealed.
+The output value `commitment` may be published, while `opening` should only be revealed to users that are authorized to receive the label's contents.

-The Transparency Log SHOULD generate `opening` in a way such that it can later be deleted and not feasibly recovered.
+The Transparency Log MAY generate `opening` in a programmatic way.
+However, it SHOULD ensure that `opening` can later be deleted and not feasibly recovered.
+This preserves the Transparency Log's ability to delete certain information in compliance with privacy laws.

 ## Verifiable Random Function